Ashes (Celine Dion song): Music video

 Leitch and Reynolds both wanted to produce a music video to accompany the song; Leitch was initially conflicted about this, as he wanted audiences to discover the song while watching the film rather than have it be revealed to them during the film's marketing campaign, but he ultimately decided that it was an important part of the film to use in marketing since it is "a central part of the movie".
 It was particularly important to Leitch and Reynolds that they be involved in the making of the video, rather than simply handing off the idea to a different music video director who did not share their vision for it.
 Their specific vision focused on having Dion give a sincere performance of the song while subverting that in the classic mold of Deadpool.
 Because of this, Leitch made time in his schedule to direct the music video himself.

 Coming from a background of action, Leitch said it was a dream of his to make a music video.
 He decided to also involve Jonathan Sela, the cinematographer for Deadpool 2, because of Sela's prolific cinematography work for music videos.
 Sela was able to aid Leitch with his expertise.
 The director found similarities between staging the dancing in the video and staging action for his films.
 The video was filmed in the Colosseum at Caesars Palace, where Dion hosts her Las Vegas residency shows, with choreography by dancer Yanis Marshall.
 Reynolds had wanted to involve Marshall in the Deadpool films for some time, after Reynolds was introduced by his wife Blake Lively to videos of Marshall dancing in high heels.
 Marshall spent 12 hours dancing in the Deadpool costume and high heels for the music video and described the costume as a "nightmare" to dance in.
 Leitch said Reynolds and Dion were "Canadian icons" and found it fun to give the two of them a moment of banter at the end of the video, which the pair came up with together.

 Release

 "Ashes" was released as a single by Columbia Records on May 3, 2018, along with the music video.
 On May 7, 2018, the song was sent to the US Adult contemporary radio stations.
 Columbia then released the full soundtrack for Deadpool 2, featuring "Ashes", on May 18.
 Dion began performing the song as part of the set list for her Las Vegas show Celine on May 22, 2018.
 It was also featured during her 2018 Asia-Pacific tour.
+On June 21, 2024, "Ashes" was included on the I Am: Celine Dion soundtrack.